 Dermatologists have conducted numerous skin biopsies on areas of traction alopecia to further understand this condition.
 The onset of traction alopecia is characterized by a general thinning of hair, also known as tracheomalacia.
 This is followed by a sudden increase in the catagen and telogen or bulb hair (2).
 Experts have noted the preservation of the sebaceous glands and the telogen follicles.

 Several other signs of permanent traction alopecia are observed as the condition progresses.
 These include the gradual replacement of the terminal hair follicles by the fibrotic fibrous scars.
 The sebaceous gland secretion also reduces.
-This condition causes negligible inflammation, making it more challenging for you to identify it.
+This condition causes negligible inflammation

 Causes Of Traction Alopecia